tanzealist/Ecom-Review-Sentiment/README.md

-# Sentiment Analysis with Naive Bayes Classifier (NBC)
+# Sentiment Analysis with Naive Bayes Classifier (NBC) and Web Scrapping

 ## Introduction
 This project, "E-Commerce Emotions," leverages Naive Bayes Classification to analyze sentiments in e-commerce product reviews.
 By scraping around 10,000 reviews, each review is labeled as negative, neutral or positive based on its rating, with the application of tokenization and stemming for textual data preparation.